Updated January 5, 2023

 - critical intersections.

 Local roads may be plowed to accommodate single lane traffic only during the first pass of the plow.
-This is a temporary measure, and if the weather is not likely to warm, the roads may be revisited and cleared more substantially once every local road has been plowed once.
+This is a temporary measure, and if the weather is not likely to warm, the roads may be revisited and cleared more substantially once priority routes are reasonably maintained.